Imageomics/distributed-downloader/docs/scripts_README.md

 **Key Features**:

 - Creates nested log directory structure based on schedule and iteration
-- Handles the special `--recheck` flag for verification jobs
+- Handles the special `--recheck` flag for verification jobs (to check that all expected downloads were completed)
 - Uses `afterany` dependency type
 - Configures node allocation based on downloader configuration